NatLibFi/marc-record-validators-melinda/README.md

 ## License and copyright

-Copyright (c) 2014-2018 **University Of Helsinki (The National Library Of Finland)**
+Copyright (c) 2014-2019 **University Of Helsinki (The National Library Of Finland)**

-This project's source code is licensed under the terms of **GNU Affero General Public License Version 3** or any later version.
+This project's source code is licensed under the terms of **GNU Lesser General Public License Version 3** or any later version.